TomKealy/TomKealy.github.io/_posts/2025-01-13-testing-by-betting.md

 For example, we could test the mean $X$ of a series of measurements $M_1, M_2, \ldots, M_k$ to see if the distribution $P$ has mean zero or not.
 We believe that $X$ comes from a standard normal distribution, and so we test (with a $z$-test for instance) that $X$ is in the region $X \in \left(-1.96, 1.96\right)$ (i.e. $X$ is within 2 standard deviations of the standard normal distribution).
 If we see a $x$ (the actual mean) that is bigger than 1.96 (i.e. $\mid x\mid > 1.96$) then we conclude that the $X$ does not have mean 0.

-Textbooks seldom make the idea explicit, a standard test is often thought of as a bet: I pay \$1 for the payoff $S_E$ defined by
+Textbooks seldom make the idea explicit, however a standard test is often thought of as a bet: I pay USS 1 for the payoff $S_E$ defined by

 $$
 \begin{aligned}